 In the ecotel Wholesale segment sales for trading in voice minutes (Wholesale Voice), are recognised when the contractual performance obligations have been completed, and this is always at a specific point in time.
 These primarily relate to trading in voice minutes for various national and international telecommunication providers.
 The services are recorded in a statistics portal.
-They are regularly compared with the suppliers/ customers and billed on a monthly basis.
-Sales from marketing data lines (wholesale data) are recognised as in the ecotel Business Customers segment.
+They are regularly compared with the suppliers/customers and billed on a monthly basis.
+Market conditions in trading in voice minutes make it a low-margin business, ecotel is responsible for its own pricing and fulfilling its contracts (including preparing and monitoring technical platforms, generation and commercial management) with its customers, ecotel bears the default risk in full.
+Accordingly, the ecotel Wholesale segment meets the criteria of a principal for the Voice area.
+Sales from marketing high-margin data lines (wholesale data) are recognised as in the ecotel Business Customers segment.